stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ### Keras

 If you like the [philosophy of Python](https://en.wikipedia.org/wiki/Zen_of_Python) (brevity, readability, one preferred way to do things), [Keras](https://keras.io/) is for you.
-It is a high-level library living on top of TensorFlow or Theano.
+It is a high-level library for neural networks, using TensorFlow or Theano as its backend.
-Also, if you want to have a propaganda picture, there a possibly biased (or overfitted?) popularity ranking:
+Also, if you want to have a propaganda picture, there is a possibly biased (or [overfitted](https://en.wikipedia.org/wiki/Overfitting)?) popularity ranking:

 * [The state of deep learning frameworks (from GitHub metrics), April 2017. - François Chollet (Keras creator)](https://twitter.com/fchollet/status/852194634470223873)